Hospital Errors Causing Harm

 While hospitals often provide excellent care for most patients, it is not uncommon for hospitals to make many different types of mistakes while treating a patient.

-Some of the common errors that hospitals make every day in this country include:
+Some of the errors hospitals make every day include:

 - Poor record keeping, which can lead to mistakes involving medication, treatment, monitoring, and general mismanagement of a patient’s health care